Anirudh-Gosain/Tip-Calculator-project-Anirudh-Gosain/README.md

 # Tip-Calculator-project-Anirudh-Gosain

-This project includes tip calculator created using java script
+This project includes tip calculator created using java script This project has three files namely:

+1.index.html
+2.style.css
+3.code.js

+All the three files have appropriate and required comments in each section of the code or whenever necessary.

 This tip calculator calculate maximum amount value till 40 digits and till 3 decimal places.